 I am a data scientist and machine learning engineer at Catawiki in Amsterdam, the Netherlands.
 Here I mostly work in the domains of fraud ("stopping people from doing bad stuff on Catawiki"), and personalization ("delight your customer"), applying machine learning techniques and working with product teams to identify promising avenues to explore.
 I'm also responsible for our in-house data science platform, working to make sure that our models are always online, our infrastructure is scalable, and our custom tooling is intuitive enough that it "gets out of your way" and lets our data scientists be as productive as they can be.

-I have a background in theoretical physics, but these days I mostly think about how to apply machine learning to practical problems, how to keep models fresh and up to date in the face of changing preferences, and generally how to get the most out of our data.
-I'm also very interested in sustainable data science, which I consider to be basically any automation of the technical but non-data-science tasks that data scientists do: model deployments, maintaining single sources of truth, compute resource provisioning, code formatting, whatever.
+I have a background in theoretical physics, but these days I mostly think about how to apply machine learning to practical problems, how to keep models fresh and up to date in the face of changing preferences, how to integrate best with Catawiki's tech stack, and generally how to get the most out of our data.
+I'm also very interested in the automation of the technical but non-data-science tasks that data scientists do: model deployments, maintaining single sources of truth, compute resource provisioning, code formatting, whatever.

-Born in the UK, I lived as a child in Scotland, England, a German exclave in Switzerland, the USA, and, for most of my life, in Calgary, Alberta, Canada.
+Born in the UK, I lived as a child in Scotland, England, a German exclave in Switzerland, the USA, and, for my teenage years, in Calgary, Alberta, Canada.
 I completed my bachelor's in physics in Amsterdam, the Netherlands, and my master's in theoretical physics in Uppsala, Sweden, writing theses on nuclear fusion energy and string theory.
-In November 2016 I began working as a Data Scientist and Consultant at KPMG, returning to live in Amsterdam.
+In November 2016 I began working as a Data Scientist and Consultant at KPMG, returning to live in the Netherlands with my wife, Lisette.
 I joined Catawiki in January 2019.